10 Critical Steps to Creating a Successful Micro-influencer Campaign

 In general, micro-influencers are social media users or bloggers with a small, engaged audience.
 It might sound smart to find huge industry players to be your influencers, but research says otherwise:

 According to HelloSociety, micro-influencers drive 60 percent higher engagement rates, are more cost effective, and drive 22.2 times more weekly conversations than average consumers.

 Founder and CEO of the agency told Adweek this is because micro-influencers are looked at as peers.
 “When it comes to celebrity accounts, who have maybe millions of followers, nobody actually believes that a celebrity is a real fan of a product they’re trying to sell.”

 Find a group of the right micro-influencers, and you’ll have a powerful marketing channel to promote your brand and products.
-Here are the 10 critical steps you should follow to make it happen.
+Here are the 10 critical steps you should follow to create an effective micro influencer campaign.